octopus-network/nep141-token-vesting/README.md

 ### Create a vesting

 The `owner` can create a vesting.
 And the vesting has two different types: cliff vesting and linear vesting.
-- `cliff vesting`: When the `owner` creating a `cliff vesting`, it'll be allowed to add a series of point which contains time and amount.
+- `cliff vesting`: When the `owner` create a `cliff vesting`, it'll be allowed to add a series of point which contains time and amount.
 Then the vesting will calculate the claimable tokens by these points.
-- `linear vesting`: When the `owner` creating a `linear vesting`, it'll be allowed to set start time and end time.
+- `linear vesting`: When the `owner` create a `linear vesting`, it'll be allowed to set start time and end time.
 Then the vesting will calculate the claimable tokens by start time and end time.

 ### Freeze a vesting